How to Learn a Language Quickly

 It could also depend greatly on culture and age

-Others might place a greater emphasis on communication and are not particularly interested in learning rules by heart but want to successfully communicate in Spanish – such people often acquire language rules through osmosis i.e. they practise, practise and practise until they eventually get it right.
+Others might place a greater emphasis on communication and are not particularly interested in learning rules by heart but want to successfully communicate in their chosen language – such people often acquire language rules through osmosis i.e. they practise, practise and practise until they eventually get it right.
 However, it should be emphasised that most of this practice will be subconscious.

-Regardless of the approach, the subconscious plays a large role in all language learning, not only learning Spanish.
+Regardless of the approach, the subconscious plays a large role in all language learning.

 Scott Thornbury (1997) has written extensively on the notion of noticing.
 This is a process whereby the language learner subconsciously notices the gap in knowledge in their language abilities.
 For example: a learner of English might say I am regularly playing football and notices that most others say I regularly play football.
 So, as a consequence, the Language Learning Device in their mind picks up on this difference and starts applying it.

 Eventually, the learner starts saying the sentence correctly.
 Not only that particular sentence but sentences generally of that nature, such as I sometimes go the cinema and I never drink red wine.